 Know your limits: this course won't train you to be a counsellor.
+However, it will allow you to progress to the next level of counselling training.

 Helping work is different from counselling (which is a formally contracted relationship between a counsellor and a client).
-To make this difference between counselling and helping work clear, CPCAB calls the person using counselling skills the "helper" and the person being helped the "helpee".
+To make this difference between counselling and helping work clear, CPCAB calls the person using counselling skills the "helper" and the person being helped the "helpee".1